eisopux/checker-framework-vscode/README.md

 To compile the downloader locally:
 1. Change back into your project working directory.
-2. Clone the project in the new directory `git clone https://github.com/eisopux/checker-framework-languageserver-downloader.git`
+2. Clone the downloader in the project directory `git clone https://github.com/eisopux/checker-framework-languageserver-downloader.git`
 3. Cd into the downloader folder and run `./gradlew assemble`
 4. Copy `build/libs/checker-framework-languageserver-downloader-all.jar` to the plugin’s folder and rename it to replace the file `checker-framework-languageserver-downloader-0.2.0.jar`